Redbank Softball Team Scores Three in Bottom of Seventh to Win Wild 14-13 Game Over Moniteau

 BASEBALL

-DuBois Central Catholic coughed up a 7-2 lead in the fifth inning, but scored three on the bottom of the sixth and hung on for a 10-8 win over Brookville.
+DuBois Central Catholic coughed up a 7-2 lead in the fifth inning, but scored three in the bottom of the sixth and hung on for a 10-8 win over Brookville.

 The Raiders scored six runs in the top of the sixth for an 8-7 lead.